duafatimaa/Dua-RevelTek/README.md

 - 🌱 I’m currently learning **Scrum Master Course, Jira Cource**

-- 💬 Ask me about **I am Syeda Dua Fatima, holding a Bachelor's degree in Information Technology (BS in IT) and proudly residing in Chiniot, Pakistan.
+- 💬 About **I am Syeda Dua Fatima, holding a Bachelor's degree in Information Technology (BS in IT) and proudly residing in Chiniot, Pakistan.
 My professional journey began at RevelTek Company, where I honed my skills for a year, contributing to projects that enriched my understanding of the IT industry.
 Currently, I serve as a Scrum Master at Privs, where I play a pivotal role in leveraging Agile methodologies to ensure project success.
 My responsibilities encompass orchestrating collaborative efforts, implementing Scrum practices, and nurturing a cohesive team environment to achieve our goals effectively.
 My background in IT, coupled with my experience at RevelTek, has equipped me with a robust foundation in technology and project management.
 As a Scrum Master, I am passionate about guiding teams and fostering an environment that promotes innovation and seamless project delivery.**

 - 📫 How to reach me **dua@focuspass.com**